 The THAAD system is a land-based missile defense system that includes a truck-mounted launcher, a complement of interceptor missiles, an AN/TPY-2 tracking radar and an integrated fire control system.
 U.S. Strategic Command intends to deploy and employ THAAD, a rapid response weapon system, to protect critical assets worldwide.
 Commanders will use the THAAD kill vehicle to intercept an incoming threat ballistic missile in the endo-atmosphere or exo-atmosphere, limiting the effects of weapons of mass destruction on battlefield troops and civilian populations.

-THAAD is designed to defend against medium- to longrange theater ballistic missiles.
+THAAD was designed to defend against medium- to longrange theater ballistic missiles.
 It will constitute the upper tier of a two-tier theater defense system, with PAC-3 as the lower tier.
-The peak reentry velocity of the missiles THAAD is to counter is proportional to their maximum range and increases as the range increases.
+The peak reentry velocity of the missiles THAAD was to counter was proportional to their maximum range and increases as the range increases.
 In developing countries, there are more than 30 types of theater ballistic missiles either operational or under development.
-In addition, the number of countries that possess longer range theater missiles is expected to increase.
+In addition, the number of countries that possess longer range theater missiles was expected to increase.

 "Upper- tier" systems would intercept incoming long- and medium-range missiles during their flight in or above the outer atmosphere.
 "Lower-tier" systems defend at short to medium ranges against missiles in their late or final flight stages.
 Both upper- and lower-tier systems work in conjunction with space-based sensors -- the same sensors that will be used for surveillance and early warning against missiles targeted at the United States.